 The sleeve gastrectomy procedure is performed to diminish a patient’s appetite and slow down his or her caloric intake thus making drastic weight loss possible.
-This type of procedure does not involve any rerouting or reconnecting of the intestines.
+This type of procedure does not involve any rerouting or reconnecting of the intestines or the use of foreign bodies.

 Our La Peer team, at The Bariatric Surgery Center of Excellence, will help you determine whether sleeve gastrectomy is appropriate for you and exactly how it will be performed.